 - What to Do with Sunchokes – Serious Eats

 - Health benefits of Jerusalem Artichoke Style Craze

 No. 3 – Clementines

-Clementines are juicy sweet delights of deliciousness, and they come with a whole heap of vital nutrients including vitamin c, betacarotene, folate, potassium, phosphorus and fibre.
+Clementines are juicy sweet delights of deliciousness, and they come with a whole heap of vital nutrients.
+These include vitamin c, beta-carotene, folate, potassium, phosphorus and fibre.

-Often people think of clementines as “baby oranges” or “Christmas oranges” but they’re actually the cross between a Chinese mandarin and an orange.
+Often people think of clementines as “baby oranges” or “Christmas oranges”.
+In fact, they’re actually the cross between a Chinese mandarin and an orange.

-They’re slightly sweeter than oranges, but are lower in sugar, making them a great snack to have on hand that won’t raise your blood sugar levels to fast.
+They’re slightly sweeter than oranges but are lower in sugar.
+This makes them a great snack to have on hand that won’t raise your blood sugar levels too fast.

 Want to know more?
 Follow this link for a little more info.

 - Quinoa and Kale Power Salad – Foodie Crush